SergioCoboLopez/Workshop_ESA/docs/acknowledgements/index.md

 # Acknowledgements

-[GoldSim](https://www.goldsim.com/) generously provided student licenses for this workshop at the ESA Annual Meeting in 2023.
-They also provided support and help with all software related questions.
+[GoldSim](https://www.goldsim.com/) generously provided student licenses for the workshop at the ESA Annual Meeting in 2023.
+Mark Miller and Rick Kossik from GoldSim provided invaluable support and help with all software related questions.

 [Toni Luque](https://scholar.google.com/citations?user=ytvnI68AAAAJ&hl=en) and the [luquelab](https://www.luquelab.com/) designed the template for this repository.